woodenworks/project-kraken/adventure-content/monsters/Mateo.md

 ### Traits

 ***Illusory Shroud.*** Mateo is always under the effects of *mirror image*.
 If he casts it again, all three duplicates are restored, regardless of how many remain.

-***Grand Deceiver.*** Ranged attacks against Mateo are made with disadvantage while at least one of his duplicates from *mirror image* remains.

 ***Contingent Lies.*** The first time each round that Mateo fails a saving throw, he instead succeeds.
 This effect recharges at the end of his next turn.